Project legacy and exit strategy: What happens after we leave?

 - By creating independent local assessors via our assessor training and certification.
 We leave behind a network of independent assessors trained in agricultural business evaluation who can provide support for the agribusinesses.

 - By strengthening the knowledge of skilled local entrepreneurs.
 Through the LEN (Local Expert Network), NGOs, and Local Contractors, we build their knowledge about farmer professionalism and they are trained in conducting professional development projects.
-These LENS serve as a local knowledge base after the project ends.
+These Local Experts serve as a local knowledge base after the project ends.

 - By providing a digital (and paper) record through assessment reports and our database.
 Hardcopy and digital profile reports are created for each organization that can be used to build a bankability and business portfolio with lenders, off-takers, and partners.